Kyngo/Kyngo/README.md

 - 💻 What I am: Web, Mobile & Backend Developer / Systems Architect / Dog lover.
 - 🌍 Where I am: Barcelona, Spain.
 - 🤔 What I do: Code.
 Systems and Networks.
 Security.
 Coffee.
+- 🏢 Where I work: [Offing Web Solutions](https://offing.es), as a Senior Full Stack Developer and SysAdmin.

 ## Brief introduction 🙋🏻‍♂️